 What is an IVR definition?

 IVR (Interactive Voice Response) is a functionality implemented in a phone system to allow callers to interact with voice menus using the keypad of their phone.
-An IVR allows, among other things, to connect the caller directly with the agents of certain departments by entering the numbers assigned to them.
+An IVR allows, among other things, to connect the caller directly with the agents of certain departments by entering the numbers assigned to them and improve customer experiences.

 Benefits of an IVR system